tatjanatanaskovich/portfolio-app/README.md

 # PORTFOLIO APP

-This is a Portfolio Ruby on Rails application.
+This is a repository for Portfolio application built in Ruby on Rails.

 * Ruby version:
-+ 2.5.1
+  2.5.1

 * Rails version:
-+ 5.2.0
+  5.2.0

 * Database:
-+ Postgresql
+  Postgresql